christophihl/startupengineer/content/_repos/dat_sci/05_dat_viz.md

 <!-- CODE (hide) -->
 <section class="hide">
 You have to join the lat/long data and the covid data.
-Unfortunately the countries are not named identically in each dataset.
-You can ajust the data with the following code chunk:
+Unfortunately, the countries are not named identically in each dataset.
+You can adjust the data with the following code chunk:

 {{< figure src="/img/courses/dat_sci/05/challenge_2.png" caption="Challenge 2" >}}